secops4thewin/TA-sans_isc/README.txt

 # TA-sans_isc

 This app was created to allow Security team to query SANS ISC APIs as an adaptive response action.
-These APIs allow you to progrmatically query fields and provide additional context whilst you are threat hunting.
+These APIs allow you to programmatically query fields and provide additional context whilst you are threat hunting.

 Subscribe to the Stormcenter Podcast!
 ITunes